-You may think that accountants have no business meddling in economics and politics because their job is to report objectively on the performance and condition of corporations.
-Faithful representation, after all, requires neutrality.
+You may not think that accounting is political or that accountants should meddle in economics and politics.
+After all, their job is to report objectively on the performance and condition of corporations.
+Faithful representation, as we know, requires neutrality.

 Corporations, however, are social inventions and financial reports are never passive accounts.
 They are stories that shape and are shaped by the political, economic, and social environment in which they are told.